-I’ve spent most of my life as a theater maker.
-When I’m not in a rehearsal studio, performance venue, or teaching, I can often be found somewhere along my whiskey journey—meeting new people, gaining new insights, making new memories, enjoying a ray of sunlight in a glass!
+I’ve spent most of my life as a freelance theater maker and teacher.
+When I’m not doing something or another related to that, I can often be found somewhere along my whiskey journey—meeting new people, gaining new insights, making new memories, enjoying a ray of sunlight in a glass!

 I’ve noticed a few things theater and whiskey share.
 They are handmade.
 They are a craft and an art.
 They can only be experienced live, in person.
 They offer something for everyone who wishes to partake in them.
 Some people find them intimidating, others frivolous.
 Theater and whiskey aren’t always easy, sometimes even dangerous.
 But at their best, they encourage a spirit of community, curiosity, and contemplation.

 This blog explores whiskey, and where whiskey and culture sometimes meet.
 The notion that whiskey is a-political is not a thing here.
 A good deal of world history is literally soaked in whiskey.
 Whiskey connects us to who we are and to who other people are—something very worth talking about over a glass of whiskey.